 In the Groups block, click Tasks and select New Team.

-In the Team name field, enter the name of the group.
+In the Team name field, enter the group name.

-In the Member adapters box, check the network adapters that you want to add to the group.
+In the Member adapters block, select the network adapters to add to the group.

 In the Teaming mode field, select — LACP.